Ultimate DeFi Glossary

-An AMM – also known as a protocol DAO – is a type of decentralized exchange that relies on liquidity controlled by an algorithm, instead of using an order matching system.
+An AMM – also known as a protocol DAO – is a type of decentralized exchange.
+It relies on liquidity controlled by an algorithm, instead of using an order-matching system.
 What exactly does that mean?

 A centralized exchange (CEX) oversees the operations of traders centrally and matches the buying/selling orders using a central order book.
 For example, when you decide to buy 1 BTC at $60,000, the CEX ensures that it finds a trader willing to sell 1 BTC at your preferred exchange rate.

-By contrast, AMMs use smart contracts to create their own liquidity pools in order to facilitate trades – the idea behind this is to ensure there is always readily available liquidity, and minimise “slippage”, something we discuss below.
+By contrast, AMMs use smart contracts to create their own liquidity pools in order to facilitate trades.
+The idea behind this is to ensure there is always readily available liquidity, and minimize “slippage”, something discussed below.

 Each LP is incentivized through LP tokens.
 For example, when LPs deposit funds to a pool on UniSwap, they get UniSwap’s LP tokens for that particular pool.
 The rewards vary from protocol to protocol.
 They can either be native tokens or governance tokens.
 Later on, you need these tokens to redeem your assets.
 But, until that time, you can use LP tokens to yield farm or mine liquidity.
 Learn more about Liquidity Pools.

 Liquidity mining is an investment strategy where LPs switch their LP tokens between different liquidity pools to earn the highest interest rate possible.
 It is done by leveraging a position by taking a loan on lending platforms like Compound.
 The platform allows you to stake your LP tokens to earn extra incentives in different liquidity pools.
 This ability to interconnect separate decentralized finance components is the reason DeFi is a composable system.